-The Future Corridors Planning Process is planning for Florida's major statewide transportation corridors over the next 50 years.
-This is a long-term, large-scale approach to make decisions about transforming existing corridors and developing new corridors in the context of environmental, economic Tampa Bay to Central Florida development, and community goals.
+The Future Corridors

+Planning Process is planning for Florida's major statewide

+transportation corridors over the

+next 50 years.
+This is a long-term, large-scale approach to make decisions about transforming existing corridors and developing new corridors in the context of environmental, economic development, and community goals.
 FDOT is collaborating closely with state, regional, and local agencies; environmental stakeholders; business and economic development organizations; private landowners; and the public to develop guiding principles for corridor planning and recommendations on where future corridors should be located.